TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 $ docker run -itd --net=host --name <container-name> <your-docker-repo-name>/<image_name>[:<image-tag>] start all

 # -i: keep the STDIN open even if not attached.
-# -t: Allocate psuedo-TTY.
+# -t: Allocate pseudo-TTY.
-# -d: Detach and run container in background and print container ID.
+# -d: Detach and run the container in background and print container ID.
 # --net=host: Use the Docker host network stack.
 ```